Milan Lombardy, Italy Travel Guide

 A trendy, regenerated district offering more alternative clubs and bars, popular with a creative crowd and artisan breweries.

-Always pay attention to what's around you, especially in crowded areas or when returning late at night.
+Always be aware of your surroundings, notably in crowded spots or when returning late at night.
 Clubs typically are open until 3-4 AM on weekends.

-Milan is a worldwide capital of fashion and design, with a diverse shopping experience from premium brands to artisan crafts and bustling markets.
+Milan is a global capital of fashion and design, with a diverse shopping experience from premium brands to artisan crafts and bustling markets.

 Quadrilatero della Moda (Via Montenapoleone, Via della Spiga) is world-renowned for high fashion.
 Flagship stores of Prada, Gucci, Versace, Armani.

-Houses luxury labels, high-end jewelry stores, and iconic cafes within a gorgeous architectural setting.
+Houses luxury labels, high-end jewelry stores, and symbolic cafes within a gorgeous architectural setting.

 Milanese scarves, ties, small leather goods.
 Panettone (Christmas), Gorgonzola cheese, local salami, artistic prints.

-Milan’s shopping scene caters to every single taste, from high fashion to distinct local finds.
-Plan your shopping as per your interests and budget.
+Milan’s shopping scene caters to every taste, from elevated fashion to unique local finds.
+Plan your shopping according to your interests and budget.